mborgerson/wiki-export/wiki/Power_Supply.md

 layout: wiki
 ---

-It's a delta electronics power
+It's either a delta electronics power supply or foxlink

 On a 1.0 xbox supply, there seems to be 2 types for the US 120V and EU 240V market.
 The marks are on the PCB with a check next to them